Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Conclusions

-\textbf{Experiment Setup:} We conduct experiments on the CIFAR-10, CIFAR-100 (MIT) \citep{Krizhevsky09learningmultiple}, and MNIST (CC BY-SA 3.0) \citep{lecun1998gradient} datasets as well as their random labeled versions, namely MNIST-R and CIFAR10-R. We use PyTorch \citep{NEURIPS2019_9015} framework for all experiments.
-We used several different fully connected (fc) networks (a fc network with $m$ hidden layers and $n$ neurons each hidden layer is denoted as F-$n^m$), several variations of LeNet \citep{lecun1998gradient}, VGG11 \citep{simonyan2014very}, and ResNet18 \citep{kaiming2015}.
-More representative results are included in \cref{sec:appendix_exp_res}.
-The eigenvalues and eigenvectors of the exact layer-wise Hessians are approximated using a modified Lanczos algorithm \citep{hessian-eigenthings} which is described in detail in \cref{sec:appendix_eigencomp}.
+In this section, we present some empirical observations that either verifies, or are induced by the decoupling conjecture.
+We conduct experiments on the CIFAR-10, CIFAR-100 \citep{Krizhevsky09learningmultiple}, and MNIST \citep{lecun1998gradient} datasets as well as their random labeled versions, namely MNIST-R and CIFAR10-R. We used different fully connected (fc) networks (a fc network with $m$ hidden layers and $n$ neurons each hidden layer is denoted as F-$n^m$), several variations of LeNet \citep{lecun1998gradient}, VGG11 \citep{simonyan2014very}, and ResNet18 \citep{kaiming2015}.
 We use ``layer:network'' to denote a layer of a particular network.
 For example, conv2:LeNet5 refers to the second convolutional layer in LeNet5.
+More empirical results are included in \sectionref{sec:appendix_exp_res}.